ICAS-Enigma/yuvan_year2_241627084/arduino-projects/ultrasonic-distance-detector/README.md

 ### Overview

 This project uses an ultrasonic sensor (HC-SR04) with an Arduino and other basic circuit components to measure the distance of objects.
+If the object is present within a certain distance of the sensor(<100cms in this case) the buzzer sounds and the LED flashes rapidly indicating proximity.

 ### Components
 - Arduino(Uno)
 - HC-SR04 Ultrasonic Sensor
+- Breadboard
-- Breadboard & Jumper Wires
+- Wires
+- Buzzer
-- Buzzer/LED for alerts
+- LED

 ### Code